 For the couple who doesn’t want to trouble with keeping up with special bonus categories on different credit cards, the Chase Freedom Unlimited is a solid option.
-You’ll get 3% back on every purchase up to $20,000 in spend the first year and this card is great to pair with the Sapphire Preferred so that you’ll be able to transfer your points out to travel partners if that’s what you’d like to do.
+5% cash back on grocery store purchases (not including Target® or Walmart® purchases) on up to $12,000 spent in the first year, great to pair with the Sapphire Preferred so that you’ll be able to transfer your points out to travel partners if that’s what you’d like to do.

 There’s also another Chase Freedom that earns 5% back on rotating categories like groceries, gas, department stores, home improvement stores, and many other categories.
 The 5% back is capped at $1,500 worth of spend but it’s still a great way for couples to earn a lot of rewards.

 Amex EveryDay Preferred Credit Card earns points on bonus categories that many couples can cash in on if they are doing a lot of driving and spending money at supermarkets.